AfrozSaqlain/Surrogate_GW/README.md

 ## Step II: Sparse Grids & Interpolation

 -   Construct sparse grids in parameter space for efficiency.
--   Interpolate amplitude and phase on these grids using Chebyshev interpolation or equivalent.
+-   Interpolate amplitude and phase on these grids using interpolation methods.

 ------------------------------------------------------------------------